LilaShiba/unityProject/README.md

 * **Developing**: Partially meets expectations and demonstrates partial understanding or execution.
 * **Not Yet Proficient**: Does not meet expectations and demonstrates lack of understanding or execution.

 # Research

-If your game will be about someone else, it must be from this list.
-If, however, you wish to research another person, please submit in the proposal.

 <details>
 <summary>🫧Expand Your Bubble🫧</summary>

+If your game will be about someone else, feel free to pick from this list or suggest your own person(s)!

 This list includes scientists and their contributions represented in a series of emojis - consider them like modern hieroglyphics!
 Can you decipher the meanings?
-Feel free to find your own person to research. this is just a jumping off list!

 1. [**Ada Lovelace**](https://en.wikipedia.org/wiki/Ada_Lovelace) 💻📜🎩👩‍🔬
 2. [**Rosalind Franklin**](https://en.wikipedia.org/wiki/Rosalind_Franklin) 🧬🔬📸🇬🇧
 3. [**Ben Barres**](https://en.wikipedia.org/wiki/Ben_Barres) 🧠🔬🎓🌈